fastruby/blog/_posts/2019-04-24-dual-boot-with-rails-6-0-beta.md

 ```

 Now I can install my current dependencies with `bundle install` and my _future_
-dependencies with `next bundle install`.
-If `next bundle install` doesn't work
+dependencies with `next bundle update`.
+If `next bundle update` doesn't work
 for you, you can just run `BUNDLE_GEMFILE=Gemfile.next bundle install`.
 As a
 general rule, if `next <command>` doesn't work in your environment you can
 replace it with `BUNDLE_GEMFILE=Gemfile.next <command>`.

-## Run Tests
+`next bundle <command>` might not work because you are using an old version of
+[Bundler](https://bundler.io).
+So, you should try using Bundler 2.0 or higher.

+<h2 id="run-test-suite">Run Tests</h2>

-After running `next bundle install`, I have a brand new `Gemfile.next.lock` file.
+After running `next bundle update`, I have a brand new `Gemfile.next.lock` file.
-That means that my dependencies are ready to run my test.
-So I can run them like
+That means that my dependencies are ready to run my test suite.
+So I can run
-this:
+them like this:

 ```
 $ next bundle exec rake
 ```

-The main advantage of using _dual booting_ your Rails application is that you
+There are many advantages to using _dual booting_ in your Rails application.
+In
+no particular order:

-can run your tests with two different versions of Rails.
+- You can run your test suite with two different versions of Rails.
 Running `bundle exec rake`
 still works thanks to the conditionals in your `Gemfile`.

-## Setup Continuous Integration
+- You can run your application in development with two different versions of
+Rails.
+Simply prepend `next` to `bundle exec rails server`.
+- You can even run your application in staging using the next version of Rails.
+Simply make sure that you set this environment variable: `BUNDLE_GEMFILE`
+- You can quickly debug issues between your current version of Rails and the
+next one.
+Dual booting plus `debugger` is a powerful combo for finding bugs
+between versions.

+<h2 id="continuous-integration">Setup Continuous Integration</h2>

 Depending on the type of project, we like to use [Travis CI](https://travis-ci.com)
+for open source projects and [Circle CI](https://circleci.com) for client projects.
-or [Circle CI](https://circleci.com).
-So below you will find a couple of sample
-configuration files that you could use.
+Below you will find a couple of sample configuration files that you could use.

 Both samples will require you to commit and push `Gemfile.next` to your repository;
 will run a build matrix; and might need some tweaking.

-## Circle CI
+<h2 id="circle-ci">Circle CI</h2>

 For all of our client projects we prefer this continuous integration service.
 Here is the configuration that you could use for dual booting in Circle CI: